 Watering

-– NEVER use a cup or place the terrarium under a running tap, as this can lead to excessive moisture dripping down into the drainage layer wreaking havoc on your miniature ecosystem.
+Never use a cup or place the terrarium under a running tap, as this can cause excessive moisture to collect in the drainage layer and disrupt your miniature ecosystem.

 – Observe the glass for condensation; some condensation is normal, typically appearing twice daily (morning and evening).